aor2405/Assignment/README.md

 ‘http://api.workstation/schedule?id={id}’ where the query id is a dynamic id for the workstation that is requesting the schedule.

-In order to fetch all bookings for a workstation we can query our database to return all events where the ‘id’ we pass through in the query parameter is equal to the ‘workstation_id’ stored in the ‘schedule’ table.
+In order to fetch all bookings for a workstation we can query our database to return all events where the ‘id’ we pass through in the query parameter is equal to the ‘workstation_id’ stored in the ‘events’ table.
 This will return all the bookings made for that workstation.

 Q5)